-Points Available 10-7 6-4 3-1 Accomplished Commendable Developing Depth The presentation reflects a deep and comprehensive understanding of the functionality of the bulletin board.
-The contestant expertly leverages the display to facilitate in-depth and thoughtful student interaction.
-The presentation is on-topic and offers some good points, though it would benefit from a greater exploration and detail into the functionality of the bulletin board.
-Student interaction is possible through the display design but lacks depth.
-The presentation is surface level only.
-Basic information is provided, but not explored.
-Student interaction is minimal or impossible due to the display's design.
-Structure The presentation and display reflect a truly impressive, nuanced command of how to clearly communicate key information about the functionality of the bulletin board.
+Points Available 10-7 6-4 3-1 Accomplished Commendable Developing Depth The presentation reflects a deep and comprehensive understanding of the materials and their educational significance.
+The contestant expertly leverages the display to creatively showcase the materials.
+The presentation reflects an understanding of the materials and their educational significance, as well as a commitment to a thoughtful display of the materials.
+The presentation is on-topic and offers some good points, though it would benefit from greater exploration and detail into the materials and their educational significance.
+The content of the display reflects compliance but minimal depth.
+Structure The presentation and display reflect a truly impressive, nuanced command of how to clearly communicate key information about the materials' significance to an audience.
 The presentation is successfully and strategically sequenced.
-The presentation and display reflect a largely successful effort to convey the functionality of the bulletin board.
+The presentation and display reflect a largely successful effort to convey the significance of the materials.
 The presentation and display follow a traditional structure without evidence of further ambition or execution.
 It is direct and on-topic.

-Presence The contestant's sustained eye contact, effective posture, and professional demeanor expertly complement the substance of the presentation to deliver maximum possible impact to the listener.
+Presence The speaker's sustained eye contact, effective posture, and professional demeanor expertly complement the substance of the presentation to deliver the maximum possible impact to the listener.
 The display of materials enhances the presentation.
-The contestant's mostly sustained eye contact, positive posture, and pleasant demeanor complement the content of the presentation quite well.
+The speaker's mostly sustained eye contact, positive posture, and pleasant demeanor complement the content of the presentation quite well.
 The display of materials complements the presentation.
-The contestant's inconsistent eye contact, posture, and demeanor reflect a straightforward recital of the material.
+The speaker's inconsistent eye contact, posture, and demeanor reflect a straightforward recital of the material.
 The speaker could do more to fully capitalize on the added impact possible with a focused, sustained presence.
 The display of materials is relevant to the presentation.
 Q&A The contestant's responses demonstrated consistent thoughtfulness and professional- caliber insight, rooted in reflexivity about the materials.
 The contestant displays impressive, professional-level depth of knowledge and understanding.
 The contestant's responses demonstrated thoughtfulness and reflected successful attempts to address most of the material posed to him/her.
-The contestant displays some substantive knowledge and understanding of the selected functionality of the bulletin board.
+The contestant displays some substantive knowledge and understanding of the selected educational significance of the materials.
 The contestant's responses reflected a broad spectrum of levels of quality from answer to answer.